 a timeframe for completing the adoption.

-NA The program does not provide services in foster care cases.
+NA The organization does not provide services in foster care cases.

-Interpretation: Federal laws, state statutes or administrative rules may provide guidance about when and how administrative reviews are to be conducted.
+Interpretation: Federal laws, state statutes, or administrative rules may provide guidance about when and how administrative reviews are to be conducted.
 The case review may be conducted by or in collaboration with the public authority.
 The review is scheduled at times when appropriate parties can attend.

-AS 4.03
+AS 5.03